 We started in 1986 as a Dutch non -governmental non-profit organization, in 2017 we became a network of independent member organisations.
 We work in more than ten countries in the south, through our network of six local members and collaborations with partners elsewhere.

-TBI’s goal is to achieve the sustainable management of tropical forest lands for the benefit of people, conservation and sustainable development.
+Our mission is to improve the governance and management of tropical forests for the benefit of people, biodiversity and sustainable development.

-TBI’s objective is to ensure that knowledge is used effectively in the formulation of appropriate policies and in the management of forests for conservation and sustainable development.
+Our objective is to ensure that knowledge is used effectively in the formulation of appropriate policies and managing forests for conservation and sustainable development.